galantelab/reboot/docs/README.md

       <br>

-      Plots returned in this mode include: a proportional hazard assumptions plot (result of Schoenfeld test) and a Kaplan Meier plot (see bellow).
+      Plots in .pdf returned in this mode include: a proportional hazard assumptions plot (result of Schoenfeld test) and a Kaplan Meier plot (see bellow).

       ![](Fig3_doc.png)